dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.25/_index.md

 ### CACTWO-5137 (Important)

-**Allow up to 5 CPT modifiers per CPT code for 3M CRS users**
+**Allow up to 5 CPT modifiers per CPT code for Solventum CRS users**

-When using 3M CRS as the grouper, CPT codes will now allow up to 5 modifiers per code rather than 4.
+When using Solventum CRS as the grouper, CPT codes will now allow up to 5 modifiers per code rather than 4.

-> [!note] 3M CRS Encoder Users Only
+> [!note] Solventum CRS Encoder Users Only
-This feature is only applicable to 3M CRS encoder users.
+This feature is only applicable to Solventum CRS encoder users.

 ### CACTWO-5139 (Important)